-This page has everything you need to get started with gardening – whether you are a complete beginner or an expert building a garden for a new home.
+This page has everything you need to get started with gardening – whether you are a complete beginner or an expert starting another garden (or a new garden) at your home.

 If you’re here, you’re probably already sold on starting a garden.
 If you’re still not sure, this article on the advantages of gardening might convince you.